Ukraine war: Russia air strikes target more power facilities

 Ukraine's air force command said its defence systems had destroyed 18 Russian cruise missiles launched on Saturday morning.

-President Volodymyr Zelensky's chief of staff, Andriy Yermak, has said Russia is hoping to stop Ukraine's liberation of territories by striking targets behind the front lines.
-But, he added, the attacks would only lead to an even stronger response.
+The deputy mayor of the western city of Lviv, Serhiy Kiral, told the BBC on Saturday that Russia's strategy was to damage critical infrastructure before the winter, and bring the war to areas beyond the front line.

+"The more successes the Ukrainian armed forces are having at the front the worse it's going to be for people on the home front because Russia is going to do all it can to target civilians and to target critical infrastructure," he said in an interview with the Newshour radio programme.

-On Friday Mr Zelensky accused Russia of planting mines at a hydroelectric dam in the Kherson region of southern Ukraine, which is under the control of Moscow's forces.
+On Friday Ukrainian President Volodymyr Zelensky accused Russia of planting mines at a hydroelectric dam in the Kherson region of southern Ukraine, which is under the control of Moscow's forces.

 He said that if the Kakhovka hydropower plant was destroyed, hundreds of thousands of people would be in danger of flooding.
 Russia has denied planning to blow up the dam and said Ukraine was firing missiles at it.